Manage your time slots and reservations with Eventix

 By charging a price for reserving, you can decrease the likelihood of a no-show reservation, as well as guarantee a certain amount of income per guest.
 The charged price can then be deducted from the overall price of the purchased goods.

-- You’ve created your first time slot!
-You can add a new time slot by clicking on ‘New ticket’ and repeating steps 1 until 4 for each time slot and day.
-The days (‘events’) will be added to the ticket shop and will look similar to the image below.
+You’ve created your first time slot!
+You can add a new time slot by clicking on ‘New ticket’ and repeating this step for each time slot.

 Go to ‘Manage’ and then click on ‘Events’.

 Click on the arrow next to your event and you’ll see a drop-down menu.

 If you click on this, you’ll end up in a new menu where you can change the date of your ‘event’.
 When copying and event, the date will automatically move forward one week.

 Once you’ve changed the name and date to the new date, you can skip the following steps without making changes.